Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Osteria Ilaria

 Cosy and casual yet effortlessly sophisticated, Osteria Ilaria instantly signals good taste and serious intentions.
-Modern Italian plates like paccheri pasta with Crystal Bay prawns and sorrel, and rhubarb semifreddo with rye and coffee will have you sighing with pleasure, while the list of ace European wines will buy you more date time after the last dish is cleared.
+Modern Italian dishes like paccheri pasta with Crystal Bay prawns and sorrel, and rhubarb semifreddo with rye and coffee will leave you sighing with pleasure, while the impressive selection of European wines ensures more date time after the last dish is cleared.

 367 Little Bourke Street, Melbourne